kelvin-weng/ISDM-Tutorial-7-Group-7/README.md

 **Reflection**

 Due to the current situation surrounding the virus, there are various issues surrounding the case study during Design Thinking.
 We had a group discussion surrounding the issues and how we would overcome them.
-This includes reduced face-to-face communication, unable to interview real actors and gain data...
-We overcame this through the internet and utilising different social networking software, assumptions on the case study and using design thinking methodology to understand the stakeholders...
+This includes reduced face-to-face communication, unable to interview real actors, and gain real-world data.
+We overcame this through the internet and utilising different social networking software, and assumptions on the case study and using design thinking methodology to understand the major stakeholders of the case.
+This allowed to successfully progress through the project, despite the external factors.

+After this we started assigning different roles to each group member to ensure that we complete this project within the alloted time frame.
+We broke down the roles based on every group members strengths and weaknesses.

+Our Design Thinking methodology started with a brainstorm of different stakeholders relating to the case study.
 We originally decided to use the customer, relation manager and travel company for our empathy maps as they were the major stakeholders surrounding the case study.
 However, with further consultation with the tutor, we split the customer into two and utilised inbound called customer, outbound calling customers and the relationship manager for our empathy maps as they posed more in-depth discussion and analysis.

+Next, we created our empathy maps for our major stakeholders on Lucidchart.
+Using Lucidchart was difficult at first as we needed a premium membership to fully utilise all of its features.
+We overcame this by connecting our accounts to our school email allowing us access to the premium membership.

 With the POV statements, it was found that every stakeholder involved is affected by the current operation of the call management centre.
 It was more difficult for employees to do their job and drove customers away to competing company's primarily due to the long wait times and misunderstanding between RM and customer.